JakirMugal/diet-plan-with-ai/README.md

 # 🥗 Diet Plan with AI

-**Diet Plan with AI** is a Python-based web application that uses **Langchain** and **Streamlit** to generate personalized diet plans based on user preferences, goals, and health information.
+**Diet Plan with AI** is a Python-based web application that uses **GROQ** and **Streamlit** to generate personalized diet plans based on user preferences, goals, and health information.
 It leverages the power of AI to make nutrition planning simple, interactive, and effective.

 ---